jesusjorge/pysite/README.md

 ### Some notes about my unortodox coding practices

+I like to move my important code to the top of my source file.
+That means that "resources" inside such file will be put at the bottom.
+And because of that, I will do weird things like flipping the code over.
 ---
 You may notice that I break the file naming convention, by injecting lines like: